G N' R Lies: G N' R Lies

 The last four songs were recorded with acoustic guitars.
 They were written and recorded in only a few studio sessions (with the exception of "You're Crazy", which appeared in an alternative version on Appetite for Destruction), which producer Mike Clink called "one of those magical rock and roll history moments".

 In later interviews, Axl Rose stated that while he loved how the band sounded on the last four songs, he hated the sound of his voice.
 Rose recalled that his voice was husky and scratchy from the band's lengthy touring at the time, and if he could he would have re-recorded his vocal tracks in a separate session.

 A significantly faster version of "You're Crazy" with electric guitars had previously been released on the band's debut album, Appetite for Destruction, and was now recorded as originally intended.

 "Used to Love Her" was written as a joke after Izzy Stradlin disliked a song he heard on the radio featuring "some guy whining about a broad who was treating him bad".
-Slash stated that "People think it's about one of our old girlfriends, but it's actually about Axl's dog."
+Slash stated that "people think it's about one of our old girlfriends, but it's actually about Axl's dog."

-Three of the four songs from the G N' R Lies EP are included on the 2018 remastered release of the album Appetite for Destruction, with the exception of the controversial "One in a Million".
+Three of the four songs from the G N' R Lies EP are included on the 2018 remastered release of Appetite for Destruction, with the exception of the controversial "One in a Million".

 Artwork

 The cover is a parody of tabloid newspapers, as are the liner notes.
-The album's cover art underwent several minor modifications when the title was released on CD.
+The album's cover art underwent several minor modifications when the title was released on CD, though early pressings of the CD retain the original cover art.
 First, in the bottom left corner reading "LIES LIES LIES" originally read "Wife-beating has been around for 10,000 years."
 Secondly, instead of "Elephant gives birth to midget", the original headline reads, "Ladies, welcome to the dark ages."
 Many copies of the original LP release also contained an uncensored picture of a nude model on the inner LP sleeve.

-The cover art bears a resemblance to John Lennon's Some Time in New York City, an album that contains Lennon's controversial "Woman Is the Nigger of the World", a song Axl Rose cited when he defended his use of the word "nigger" in "One in a Million".